msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 ### Mediate and immediate perception

 First, mediate and immediate perception.
 Think of a painted portrait of your cousin.
-Your visual awareness of the portrait enables perceptual access to a person that, at least from where you're now, isn't immediately visible.
-In this way, the portrait functions as a _mediator_ in your perception.
+Your awareness of the portrait enables you to see a person who isn't immediately visible in your surroundings.
+The portrait functions as a _mediator_ in your perception.
 It enables you to see a relative, even though they are not around.

 Ordinary seeing doesn't involve awareness of paintings.
-But many authors have suggested that it involves awareness of some other kind of mediator.
-Many think Hume claims that seeing a suspension bridge is a visual awareness of a subjective, private complex of impressions that enables perceptual access to a bridge that lies beyond it.
+But many have suggested that it involves awareness of another kind of mediator.
+Hume, for one, claims that seeing a suspension bridge is a visual awareness of a private complex of impressions that enables you to see a bridge.

-So if we ask what the immediate object of visual awareness in perception is, we open up the issue of potential perceptual mediation.
-Is our perception of the world mediated or not?
+When asking about the immediate object of visual awareness in perception, we run into the issue of perceptual mediation.
+Is our perception of the world mediated, or not?

 ### Dependent and independent perception